 Try to think of buying an instrument a little like buying a car.
 You need to keep the car serviced so it works and if you buy a cheap car it certainly doesn’t work or drive as well as a better quality car.
 This is exactly the same for musical instruments.

-Like most products, there are better brands to buy and for a clarinet I would recommend Yamaha, Buffet, Selmer and Backun because they make great clarinets for all ability levels.
+Like most products, there are poorly made clarinets and better brands to buy.
+For a clarinet, I would recommend Yamaha, Buffet, Selmer and Backun because they make great clarinets for all ability levels.
 If you are unsure and don’t want to spend a lot of money to start with, then I would recommend renting from a local music shop.
-They often have rent to buy schemes.
+Music shops often have rent to buy schemes which is a good option to consider.
 Avoid the coloured clarinets on Amazon – they look very pretty but do not play well and any woodwind technician will hate trying to repair it for you!

 The other consideration with reeds is to ensure that students change these regularly.
 They don’t last for many weeks at the beginner stage as they get chipped quickly.
-When the reeds get chipped or cracked they are very difficult to make a sound with and at the beginner stage students don’t realise it is the reed causing the problem so the student thinks that they can’t play the instrument well, gets stressed and wants to quit.
+When the reeds get chipped or cracked they are very difficult to make a sound with.
+At the beginner stage of learning, students don’t realise it is the reed causing the problem.
+So the student thinks that they can’t play the instrument well, gets stressed and wants to quit.
 If the reeds start to get too discoloured then it is definitely time to get rid of it for hygiene reasons!

 Learning the Saxophone